-Inline skates or rollerblades are popular among both children and adults.
-Older children, especially, will benefit highly from inline skates since it is possible to skate longer distances with them.
-Inline skates will probably also be the right choice if the whole family has plans about skating together, because it will be easier for the child to keep up with mom and dad.
-This way everyone will be able to skate at almost the same paste and still have a tonne of fun.
+Inline skates or roller blades are popular among both children and adults.
+Older children, especially, will benefit highly from rollerblades since it is possible to skate longer distances with them.
+Kids inline skates are probably also the right skates to choose from if the whole family has plans about skating together because it will be easier for the child to keep up with mom and dad.
+This way everyone will be able to skate at almost the same pace and still have a tonne of fun.

-If your child also enjoys ice skating in the winter or if you have plans of going on the ice, choosing rollerblades can give you an advantage.
-The thing is that the technique is the same, making the switch from mainland to frozen water easier for your kid.
-This way it also becomes possible to skate all-year round and prepare yourself for some fun on the ice.
+If your child also enjoys ice skating in the winter or if you have plans of going on the ice, choosing inline skates for kids can give you an advantage.
+The thing is that the technique is the same, making the switch from the mainland to frozen water easier for your kid.
+This way it also becomes possible to skate all-year round and prepare for some fun on the ice.

-Yes, inline skates can be used by small kids, however, be aware that inline skates are less stable at slow speeds than classic roller skates.
-As soon as you gain a bit more speed, they will, as a minimum, become equally as stable as roller skates - the least.
+Yes, inline skates can even be used by small kids, however, be aware that inline skates are less stable at slow speeds than classic roller skates.
+As soon as you gain a bit more speed, they will, as a minimum, become equally as stable as roller skates.
 Therefore, your kid might just need a little help in the beginning until he/she has gotten a hang of the new skates and found the right balance.
-The boots of inline skates, in turn, generally provide more support to the foot and ankle than quad skates.
+The boots of kids rollerblades, in turn, generally provide more support to the foot and ankle than quad skates.

 Smaller wheels for small children

-For young children we recommend a smaller wheel size of 64-72mm in diameter, since this gives a lower centre of gravity which makes it easier for your child to keep balance.
-However, in general, you do not have to put much into the wheels because the manufacturer has already adjusted the wheel size accordingly to shoe size and with this also made it suitable for the age of your kid.
+For young children, we recommend a smaller wheel size of 64-72mm in diameter since this gives a lower centre of gravity which makes it easier for your child to keep balance.
+However, in general, you do not have to put much effort into the wheels because the manufacturer has already adjusted the wheel size accordingly to children's shoe sizes and thereby also made it suitable for the age of your kid.